Herbie Ziskend

-Herbie Ziskend is an American political advisor and a deputy director of communications for the Biden administration since August 2022.
-He has previously served as a communications advisor for Vice President Kamala Harris from 2021 to 2022, and as a policy and communications advisor to Vice President Joe Biden from 2009 to 2011.
+Herbie Ziskend is an American political advisor who served as White House Principal Deputy Communications Director for President Joe Biden.
+He previously served as a senior communications advisor for Vice President Kamala Harris from 2021 to 2022, and as a policy and communications advisor to Vice President Joe Biden from 2009 to 2011.

 Education

-Ziskend earned a Bachelor of Arts from Cornell University and is a Dubin Scholar at the Harvard Kennedy School of Government.
+Ziskend earned a Bachelor of Arts from Cornell University and is a graduate of the Harvard Kennedy School of Government.

 Career

 Obama administration

 Ziskend was a campaign staffer on the Barack Obama 2008 presidential campaign and later served as a policy and communications advisor to Vice President Joe Biden from 2009 to 2011.